benc-uk/nanomon/readme.md

 - Written in Go, [source code - /services/runner](./services/runner/)
 - The runner requires a connection to MongoDB in order to start, it will exit if the connection fails.
 - It keeps in sync with the `monitors` collection in the database, it does this one of two ways:
   - Watching the collection using MongoDB change stream.
-This mode is prefered as it results in instant updates to changes made in the frontend & UI
+This mode is preferred as it results in instant updates to changes made in the frontend & UI
-  - If change stream isn't supported, then the runner will poll the database and look for changes.
+  - If change stream isn't supported, then the runner falls back to polling the database for changes.
 - If configured the runner will send email alerts, see [alerting section below](#alerting-configuration)
-- The runner doesn't listen to inbound network connections or bind to any ports.
+- By default runner doesn't listen to inbound network connections or bind to any ports, the exception being if [Prometheus support is enabled](#appendix-prometheus)

 ### API